sideneckx/phthphat/README.md

 ### About me
-- I have one year++ working in native Swift iOS development
+- I have 2.5 year working in native Swift iOS development
 - My other skill: Golang, ReactJS/NextJS, Flutter

 <!--